Principal Mechanical Engineer

 • EV car scheme

-• Pension scheme (up to 4% matched contribution)
+• Pension scheme (matched employer contribution)

 • Social fund for team gatherings